IBM/z_ansible_collections_doc/source/index.rst

 Red Hat Ansible Certified Content for IBM Z Documentation
 =========================================================

+(Jenny - this page is still under development.
+Not the final version.)

 Welcome to the Ansible for IBM Z docs site!
 Here you will find step-by-step user walkthroughs, best practices, resources and use cases to aid in your Ansible on IBM Z journey.

 ..
 Maybe outline how the Ansible for IBM Z bundle is constructed and how each collection is maintained